-The fifteen-acre campus, designed by Christopher Charles Benninger Architects, includes four residential halls, a classroom and library building, kitchen facilities, two meditation halls and administrative offices.
+The fifteen-acre campus, designed by Christopher Charles Benninger, includes seven residential halls, a classroom and library building, kitchen facilities, two meditation halls and administrative offices.
 The architecture of the buildings is based on the design of the Buddhist meeting halls that were found in India two thousand years ago.

 Buddha Surya Vihar Hall

 The first building on the campus, the hall has been the dynamic centre of Dhamma activities and conferences since it was opened in 1998.
 The Buddha statue was designed after the special image of Maitreya in the Ajanta caves, and so has a special connection with Buddhist history in Maharashtra .

 Although small, this meditation space is a master piece of design.
 Cleverly cut off from the outside world, it consists of a semi open space, with shrubs around the inner walls, bringing living nature into the meditation hall.